Snitkin-Lab-Umich/funQCD/README.md

 ```

 ### 3) profile/config.yaml
 This file contains the options for running snakemake.
 The most important section to change is `slurm_account`, which needs to match an account that can submit jobs to the Great Lakes HPC cluster.
 If you changed the location of the funqcd_lib above, you'll need to change the directories bound via singularity in this file as well.
 You can also set limits on the resources funQCD will attempt to use here.
 For example, adding the line `resources: mem_mb=40000` will limit all jobs to ~40G of memory.

+### 4) .gm_key
+This file is a license key needed for GeneMark to run.
+It can be obtained [here](https://genemark.bme.gatech.edu/license_download.cgi).
+This license should be present in the main directory (/funQCD/).

 ## Running funQCD